 My tears have fallen every day for the past two years.
 A minute here and a moment there add up to a lot of tears.
-They come without warning, a wave of sadness and grief, and then I sigh, wipe them away, and carry on.
-Despite the weight of my sorrow, I have never stopped searching for positive and sensible answers.
+They happen without warning, a wave of sadness and grief, and then I sigh, wipe them away, and carry on.
+Grief is a journey that touches every life, often arriving when we least expect it and leaving us feeling vulnerable and unsure.
+Facing death or near-death situations can be a profound source of grief, but also a catalyst for personal growth and a deeper understanding of life.
+Despite the weight of my sorrow, I have never stopped searching for positive and sensible answers, often turning to God and seeking spiritual guidance for comfort and direction.
+Anger is also a natural part of this journey, and acknowledging it has been crucial to my healing process.
 Learning to overcome grief has been a journey that is filled with setbacks, realizations, and growth.
-After two years, I can finally say, I am on the right track!
+After everything that has happened, I can finally say, I am on the right track!
 Let me share some of the lessons I’ve learned along the way.

 Overcome Grief and Weather Life’s Storms

 As many of you know, my challenges have been immense.
 My ultimate concierge has been battling dementia.
-At the same time, I have faced the heartbreak of estrangement from my immediate family.
+At the same time, I have faced the heartbreak of estrangement from my loved ones.
 I never imagined I would take on the roles of caregiver and sole manager of our finances.
 Yet here I am, navigating these uncharted waters.
+Each person I have encountered has shown me the importance of human connections and support during these times of hardship.
 And after much trial and error, I am beginning to emerge victorious.
+I am truly grateful for the growth I have experienced and for the support I have received from others during these difficult times.

 Now, as April arrives, I find myself wondering: How can I fill my cup with positivity?
 The earth is growing greener, the sun shines brighter, and as a devoted lover of Nature, I want to follow her lead.
-Each challenge I have faced has tested me and I haven’t run, but rather stood firm in the storm, determined to find solutions.
+Each challenge I have faced has tested me and I haven’t run or tried to hide from my problems, but rather stood firm in the storm, determined to find solutions as part of the human experience.
 The journey was exhausting, and at times, I felt like I was drowning.
 I made mistakes (sometimes the same ones over and over) and I would berate myself for days.
 But I kept going.
+There were also times when all I could do was wait for clarity or strength to return, and those waiting periods became moments of reflection and personal growth.

 The hardest lesson?
 Learning to do it all alone.
 For years, my husband and I shared responsibilities.
 Now, the weight rests entirely on my shoulders.
 I have become the decision-maker, the problem-solver, the caregiver, the financial manager, and the emotional backbone of our home.
 It has been daunting, overwhelming at times, and yes, there were days I questioned whether I could manage it all.
 But I have proven to myself that it is possible.
 With each challenge faced and every new skill learned, I’ve discovered a quiet resilience within me.
 I am still the loving wife and nurturing woman I’ve always been, but now, I carry a strength I never knew I had.